rueedlinger/kafka-connect-quickstart/README.md

 ```

 ## Example Plugins (Java)

-### Kafka Connect Plugins
-Here are some examples of Kafka Connect Plugins which can be used to build your own plugins:
+Here are some examples of **Kafka Connect Plugins** which can be used to build your own plugins:
 - **Sink Connector** - loading data from kafka and store it into an external system (eg. database).
 - **Source Connector** - loading data from an external system and store it into kafka.
 - **Single Message Transforms (SMTs)** - transforms a message when processed with a connector.